janiluuk/L4D2_DLR/README.md

 native int GetPlayerClassName(int client);
 ```

-Add `RageCore.sp` to your include folder and register your skill during `OnPluginStart` or `DLR_OnPluginState`.
+Add `RageCore.sp` to your include folder and register your skill during `OnPluginStart` or `Rage_OnPluginState`.
 See the multiturret plugin for a complete example.

 See https://forums.alliedmods.net/showthread.php?t=273312 for more info.